rudderlabs/rudderstack-docs/destinations/crm/drip/setting-up-drip-in-rudderstack.md

 * Enter your **Campaign ID**.
 To get your campaign ID, go to **Campaigns** - **Email Series** and choose the relevant campaign.
 The last part of the URL is the campaign ID, e.g. `https://www.getdrip.com/account_id/campaigns/campaign_id`.

 {% hint style="info" %}
 If the **Campaign ID** is provided, RudderStack will try to subscribe the users by default.
+{% endhint %}

+{% hint style="success" %}
 You can also send your Campaign ID via the `identify` call, which takes a higher precedence.
 {% endhint %}

-* **User Creation Mode** This option you to create the user with `email` for the `track` call, if the user doesn't already exist.
+* **User Creation Mode** This option lets you create the user with their `email` using the `track` call, if the user doesn't already exist.

 * To send events via Device mode , enable the **Use device-mode to send events**  option.